opticyclic/svntask/README.md

 It is a simple wrapper around [svnkit](http://svnkit.com/)

-Development on the original project has ended so this was created to provide a way of working with svn 1.7 via ant until [SvnAnt](http://subclipse.tigris.org/svnant.html) is updated.
+Development on the original project has ended so this was created to provide a way of working with svn 1.7 (and above) via ant until [SvnAnt](http://subclipse.tigris.org/svnant.html) is updated.

-Version 1.1.0
+Version 1.1.1

 Changelog
 =========
+### 1.1.1 ###

+- Bundled with svnkit-1.8.5

 ### 1.1.0 ###

 - Added Export task